MahsaZabetian/country-project/README.md

 Cleaned files will be saved to:
 ./data/cleaned/

+## Usage

+Place your raw .tsv files inside data/raw/

+Each file should include a column called verbatim_value.

+Ensure you have a file called BOLD_Geonames_mapping.tsv in data/

+This contains your reference list of standardized country names (one per line).

+Run the script:

+bash
+Copy
+Edit
+python geo_name_cleaner_realdata_improved.py
+Cleaned files will be saved to data/cleaned/

+A new column standardized_value will be added to each file.

 ## How It Works

-This tool combines three key strategies:

-1. fetch_provinces_from_geonames(username)
-Fetches first-order administrative divisions (provinces) from GeoNames and caches them locally.

-2. build_alternate_country_map()
+build_alternate_country_map()
-Builds a dictionary of alternate country names using country_converter, extended with common abbreviations (e.g., "UAE", "DRC").
+Builds a dictionary of alternate country names using the country_converter library and a few manual mappings (e.g., "U.S.A." → "United States").

+fetch_provinces_from_geonames(username)
+Fetches official province names using the GeoNames API and caches them in province_cache.json to avoid repeated API calls.

-3. load_reference_list(filepath)
+load_reference_list(filepath)
-Loads standardized country names from a local .tsv file (from BOLD).
+Reads a .tsv file (one name per line) and returns it as a Python list.

-4. classify_and_correct(...)
+classify_and_correct(...)
-Classifies user-entered names by:

-First checking the alternate name map

-Then using rapidfuzz to find a fuzzy match in both country and province lists

-5. clean_all_files(...)
-Runs the full cleaning pipeline on all .tsv files in the input folder and saves them to the output folder with a standardized_value column.

-## Function Overview

-** build_alternate_country_map()
+Classifies each name in the input as either a country or province:

 .
-Builds a map of alternate or informal country names to standardized ones.
+Checks alternate names

 .
-Uses country_converter + custom logic.

-** load_reference_list(filepath)
+Uses fuzzy string matching to correct typos

 .
-Loads official country names from a BOLD .tsv file.

-** fetch_provinces_from_geonames(username)
-.
-Fetches provinces via GeoNames and caches the result.

-** classify_and_correct(...)
-.
-Core classifier: returns "Canada (country)", "Ontario (province)", or "Not Found".
+Returns a label like "Canada (country)" or "Ontario (province)"

+clean_one_file(...)
+Processes one file: reads verbatim_value, applies correction, and writes output with standardized_value.

-** clean_all_files(...)
+clean_all_files(...)
-.
-Batch processes all raw .tsv files and saves the corrected versions.
+Processes all .tsv files in the data/raw/ folder and writes results to data/cleaned/.

+## Example Input/Output

+Input (data/raw/sample.tsv):

+verbatim_value
+USA
+British Colmbia
+U.A.E
+Ontari

+## Output (data/cleaned/sample.tsv):

+verbatim_value	standardized_value
+USA	            United States (country)
+British Colmbia	British Columbia (province)
+U.A.E	United Arab Emirates (country)
+Ontari	Ontario (province)

 ## Future Improvements